micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 | Bugbear      | [[Yewdi]]                          |
 | Deep Gnome   | [[Goweh Gnome]]                    |
 ### Currency Conversion
-See the [[Chips]] doc to see how the denominations within chips convert with one another, but below is how each denomination converts to 5th Editions typical metal currencies.
+See the [[Clips]] doc to see how the denominations within chips convert with one another, but below is how each denomination converts to 5th Editions typical metal currencies.

 | Attovia | 5e |
 | ---- | ---- |